Contributors Dropdown icon

 Data mapping with Funnel

-As your data offering becomes more mature and complex, you should really start thinking about moving to a stronger solution — something more akin to a marketing data hub.
+As your data offering becomes more mature and complex, you should really start thinking about moving to a stronger solution — something more akin to a data hub.
 That way, you can collect, organize, store, and share your marketing data.

 Funnel is a data hub focussed on marketing data.
 It contains a data model that automates mapping data for widely used metrics and dimensions, such as consts, clicks and impressions.
 In practice, this means that after connecting the most popular data sources, Funnel will automatically match these data fields.